-So when is this tax cut coming into force - and how much could it save you?
+So what does this tax cut mean for your finances - and how can you see what it could save you?

 What is National Insurance?